Ollynov/t-school-fullstack-2/javascript/lecture-notes.md

 JavaScript allows us to interact with HTML/CSS by directly manipulating items on the DOM - we can select DOM elements by using CSS/Element selectors and change them dynamically.
 We can also create elements on the fly.
 All of this functionality is accessed off of the `document` object in the browser.
 Let's check it out in our chrome developer console.

 Event listeners are one of the most important components of interactivity on a webpage.
-They allow us to execute code when a certain user action takes place, like a `click`.
+They allow us to execute code when a certain user action takes place, like a `click` or `hover`.
+Let's take a look at the documentation on how to add a click "handler" https://www.w3schools.com/js/js_htmldom_events.asp ('handler' just refers to a function that executes when an event is triggered)

 **Exercise 1:**
 Let's get our "Player App" working.
 After a click of the button, we want to ask the user for a new name; after the user enters in a new name we want to update our "player 1".